Moriya, Ibaraki: City location (World Geodetic System)

+Rivers

+The Kokai River flows northeast of the city, the Kinugawa River west of the city, and the Tone River south of the city, which used to be a cove.
+Although the city and most of the city area were located on a plateau, flood damage was often observed in the low-lying areas because the city was surrounded by rivers on three sides.
+However, the danger has gradually decreased since the Meiji Era (1868-1912) with the construction of levees and regulating reservoirs, as well as the relocation of houses within the regulating areas.
+Large-scale flooding did not occur until around 1982, and the inundation itself was over by 1985.
+Today, only a few areas are considered potentially inundated due to flooding and improvement of inundated areas.
+In addition, since the area was surrounded by rivers, it benefited from the river boat transportation developed since the Edo period, and became a relay point from the lower reaches of the Tone River, such as Choushi, to Sekiyado and the Edogawa River area, and a concentration point for products from the northern Kanto region via the Kinugawa River.

 Demographics

 Per Japanese census data, the population of Moriya has grown rapidly since the 1970s.

 History

 Moriya developed in the Kamakura period as a castle town ruled by the Sōma clan, who ruled northern Shimōsa Province.
 During the Edo period Tokugawa shogunate, much of the area was ruled as part of Sakura Domain, followed by Sekiyado Domain.
 The town of Moriya was established within Kitasōma District on April 1, 1889 with the creation of the modern municipalities system.
 It was elevated to city status February 2, 2002.

 Government

 Moriya has a mayor-council form of government with a directly elected mayor and a unicameral city council of 20 members.
 Moriya contributes one member to the Ibaraki Prefectural Assembly.
 In terms of national politics, the city is part of Ibaraki 3rd district of the lower house of the Diet of Japan.

 Economy

 Moriya was an agricultural area until the late 1970s, when the development of new towns and industrial parks made it a commuter town and suburb of greater Tokyo.